---

 ### SNARK friendliness and post-quantum security

-factor is the merkelization hash, which should be efficient in and out of circuit.
+factor, though, is the merkelization hash, which should be efficient in and

 1. **BLAKE3**: good native performance, reasonable in-circuit, well-studied,